 Additionally, you can report a crime anonymously via the Police Department’s Silent Witness page.

-Not necessarily.
+- Not necessarily.
 Although we strongly encourage victims of any crime to seek assistance from law enforcement whenever possible, a report from a CSA will not necessarily result in a police investigation.
 There are many reasons why a report might not result in a law enforcement action.
-For example, in many cases the UNC PD cannot initiate an investigation without victim assistance.
-As another example, if a report is about an incident that occurred outside of UNC PD jurisdiction, the matter would be referred to the authority having jurisdiction (Chapel Hill Police, Carrboro Police, etc.).
+For example, in many cases the UNC Police Department cannot initiate an investigation without victim assistance.
+As another example, if a report is about an incident that occurred outside of UNC Police Department jurisdiction, the matter would be referred to the authority having jurisdiction (Chapel Hill Police, Carrboro Police, etc.).

 However, if in the professional judgment of responsible authorities, issuing an emergency notification would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the notification may be delayed.
 In those cases, the University’s Chief of Police, or the ranking Police Department officer in charge during his/her absence, will be notified, and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.

-Timely Warning: used to notify the campus community of any Clery Act crime that poses a serious or continuing threat to the campus community, except in situations where issuing the timely warning would compromise law enforcement efforts to address the crime.
+- used to notify the campus community of any Clery Act crime that poses a serious or continuing threat to the campus community, except in situations where issuing the crime alert would compromise law enforcement efforts to address the crime.
 These warnings are sent as soon as the information is available to enable people to protect themselves and/or their property

 All available information, both public and confidential, will be taken into consideration when determining if a serious or continuing threat exists.
 Those considerations include, but are not limited to, the relationship between victims and perpetrators, whether an arrest has been made that mitigates the threat and the amount of time that has passed between the commission of the crime and UNC Police being notified of the crime.
 Although each case will be evaluated on an individual basis, in general a report that is filed more than five days after the date of the alleged incident may not allow UNC Police to post a “timely” warning.

-UNC-Chapel Hill may not necessarily issue timely warnings for every Clery Act criminal incident that is reported since that specific incident may not pose a continuing threat to the community.
+UNC-Chapel Hill may not necessarily issue crime alert for every Clery Act criminal incident that is reported since that specific incident may not pose a continuing threat to the community.

-The United States Department of Education (ED) is tasked with enforcing the Jeanne Clery Act and may level civil penalties against institutions of higher education up to $35,000.00 per violation or may suspend them from participating in federal student financial aid programs.
+- The United States Department of Education (ED) is tasked with enforcing the Jeanne Clery Act and may level civil penalties such as participating in federal student financial aid programs.